Yuri05/Test20/V11.1/README.md

 ![population_global_pk_analysis](https://user-images.githubusercontent.com/261477/199485142-f86b44b0-20a6-44f5-8558-87820f2fcd26.png)

-These newly availabe PK-parameters can also be used in the creation of other types of analysis.
+These newly available PK-parameters can also be used in the creation of other types of analysis.
 For example scatter analysis or box plot.

 ![global_pk_parameters_for_analyses](https://user-images.githubusercontent.com/261477/199485206-9bdf33f4-1d97-4380-9268-b493894ff1cd.png)

 #### PK-parameters for range selections

-Now when you select a range analysis for your time profile (eg. 5%-95%), Pk-parameters will be calculated for the upper and lower range.
+Now when you select a range analysis for your time profile (e.g. 5%-95%), Pk-parameters will be calculated for the upper and lower range.

 Selecting Mean, and Range 5% to 95% as an example: